 My walk to the railway station this morning was quite an ordeal.
 Not only was I freezing cold and miserable about the fact it was no longer the Christmas break, the soles on my shoes have no grip whatsoever.
 So I basically slid all the way to the station (the closest I’ll ever come to a winter sport).

 This is what happens when it’s cold in Essex.
 But when it’s cold in the Dry Andes, something a little more impressive happens…

 Penitentes or nieves penitente (which is Spanish for “penitent-shaped snows”) are pointy blades of hardened snow or ice.
 They only form at high altitudes in the Dry Andes in South America, above 13,120 feet (4,000 metres), and they always point in the general direction of the sun.

 They were first described by none other than Charles Darwin himself, who had to squeeze his way through them in 1835 on his way from Santiago de Chile to Mendoza in Argentina.
+(Did Charles Darwin have travel insurance I wonder?)
 The name comes from their similarity to the white pointy hats worn during the Processions of Penance in Spanish Holy Week.

 Being a curious sort, I looked this phenomenon up on Wikipedia, hoping to find a nice and easy-to-understand explanation for how they form and why.
 Well, this is what I got instead: